SFW // FUTURE CITIZEN

 The ‘Earth House’ is a college-wide sustainability project which engages students on the topic and seeks to raise awareness on the carbon impact of the textiles industry.

-Frome College will be hosting a seminar and workshop for students with support from Edventure Frome and Everyone Needs Pockets on Friday 14th March.
+Frome College hosted a seminar and workshop for students with support from Edventure Frome and Everyone Needs Pockets on Friday 14th March as part of the Earth House project.

 HEREFORD COLLEGE OF ARTS // Hereford